This Week In UCLA Basketball

 BRUINS IN THE NBA

-The Bruins had 11 players on Fall Camp 2004-05 rosters (nine on regular season rosters): Trevor Ariza (New York Knicks, rookie season); Matt Barnes (Sacramento Kings, second season, spent last season with the Los Angeles Clippers); Mitchell Butler (waived-Denver Nuggets, ninth season/retired from the NBA and returned to the Washington Wizards, where he played in 2003-04, and was named Director of Player Development); Baron Davis (New Orleans Hornets, sixth season); Dan Gadzuric (Milwaukee Bucks, third season); Jason Kapono (Charlotte Bobcats, second season, spent his rookie season with the Cleveland Cavaliers); Jelani McCoy (waived-Milwaukee Bucks/picked up by Atlanta Hawks-waived, sixth season/signed with Long Beach-ABA); Reggie Miller (Indiana Pacers, 18th season); Jerome Moiso (Toronto Raptors, fifth season); Tracy Murray (waived-NY Knicks, 13th season, spent last year with Portland Trail Blazers) and Earl Watson (Memphis Grizzlies, fourth season).
+The Bruins had 11 players on Fall Camp 2004-05 rosters (eight on regular season rosters): Trevor Ariza (New York Knicks, rookie season); Matt Barnes (Sacramento Kings, second season, spent last season with the Los Angeles Clippers); Mitchell Butler (waived-Denver Nuggets, ninth season/retired from the NBA and returned to the Washington Wizards, where he played in 2003-04, and was named Director of Player Development); Baron Davis (New Orleans Hornets, sixth season); Dan Gadzuric (Milwaukee Bucks, third season); Jason Kapono (Charlotte Bobcats, second season, spent his rookie season with the Cleveland Cavaliers); Darrick Martin (LA Clippers-10th season); Jelani McCoy (waived-Milwaukee Bucks/picked up by Atlanta Hawks-waived, sixth season/signed with Long Beach-ABA); Reggie Miller (Indiana Pacers, 18th season); Jerome Moiso (Toronto Raptors, fifth season-released/signed with New Jersey-released/resigned); Tracy Murray (waived-NY Knicks, 13th season, spent last year with Portland Trail Blazers) and Earl Watson (Memphis Grizzlies, fourth season).

 Roberts was nationally recognized on Oct.
 27, 2003 by ESPN's Dick Vitale, when Vitale placed Roberts on his 'All-Radio Voices Team'.
 Vitale called it his 'All-Cawood Ledford Team', in honor of the legendary Kentucky broadcaster.
 Roberts joined 15 other well-known college play-by-play voices on Vitale's 'Sweet 16' broadcast team.